 During the forced displacement, Artsakh families were compelled to leave with only the most essential items, with some unable to gather even these basic necessities due to the rapid evacuation process.
 Consequently, many departed their homes wearing only the clothes they had on at that moment.
 In a bid to assess the primary needs of these displaced women and their families, respondents were asked to articulate and prioritize their primary needs.
+The outcomes of this assessment align predictably with Maslow's hierarchy of needs, predominantly highlighting the physiological and safety needs of the displaced women.
 The table below (see Table 1) outlines the prioritized needs of these displaced women, revealing that: